cj-mills/christianjmills/_posts/2022-8-10-IceVision-to-OpenVINO-to-Unity-Tutorial-3.md

 Select the target editor version from the Editor Version dropdown menu.
+We'll use Unity 2022 for this post, but the current LTS release should also work fine.